teemtee/tmt/README.rst

     back from the guest and available for inspection after the plan is completed.

+TMT_SOURCE_DIR
+    Path to directory with downloaded and extracted sources if dist-git-source option was used in discover.

 TMT_REBOOT_COUNT
     During the test execution the ``tmt-reboot`` command can be used to request reboot of the guest.
 This variable contains